smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 This script compares two identical tables using `DYNAMIC SQL` and `FULL OUTER JOINS`.
 This can be used to audit the differences between two datasets and display all columns which do not match.

+⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.

+## Overview

+The scripts `Table Validation Part 1.sql` and `Table Validation Part 2.sql` will create the following tempoarary tables in order to arrive at the final table `#SQLStatementFinal`.
+The SQL statement in the table `#SQLStatementFinal` will then be executed via `DYANMIC SQL`

+##TableInformation
+#Select
+#Exists
+#RowNumber
+#Count
+#Distinct_Count
+#Compare
+#Columns
+#Into
+#From
+#FullOuterJoin
+#SQLStatementTemp
+#SQLStatementFinal

+I recomend running the `Table Validation Demo Tables.sql` first and run this on the provided sample set.
+There are a number of items in the setup of the script that need to be modified.

 ## Installation

 Inside this GitHub repository you will find the following SQL scripts: